EduardoHonorato/Clone-App-Nubank/README.md

 ```

 ## Usage
-You must have the [expo app](https://expo.io) in your smartphone ou emulator.
+You must have the [expo app](https://expo.io) in your smartphone or emulator.
 After instalation the dependencies and expo app, run the command in your terminal

 ```bash